 Chang et al. also reported that A Torenia comcolar Lindley var. formosama Yamazaki ethanolic extract has anti-inflammatory properties due to TNFα inhibition via the Akt/eNOS (ser 1177) pathway, similar to infliximab [50].

-In the case of the antihypertensive effect due to the anti-inflammation by GEA in the animal trials in vivo using rodents, the antihypertensive effect due to the anti-inflammation might be difficult to distinguish from the antihypertensive effect masked by the action due to the ANP.
+In the case of the antihypertensive effect due to the anti-inflammation by GEA in the animal trials in vivo using rodents, it might be difficult to distinguish from the antihypertensive effect masked by the action due to the ANP.
 This is because of the antihypertensive effect due to the ANP secretion that is observed soon after the single oral administration of ELE [16].
 Therefore, as a preliminary trial, we compared the similarity of the onset time of the significant antihypertensive effect without the ANP secretion after the initiation of oral administration of ELE between the reported data of infliximab and our data of GEA in human clinical trials [1].

 Our research collaborator, Hosoo et al., performed a randomized, double-blind, placebo-controlled, paralleled group study.
 The subjects were 46 adults (28 males and 18 females) with high normal blood pressure.
 They administered 350 mL of a beverage containing 85.0 mg of GEA to human subjects once a day for 12 weeks and measured the blood pressure and the change in %FMD.
 The onset time of the significant antihypertensive effect (four weeks after the initiation of oral administration) and an improvement in FMD (eight weeks after the initiation of oral administration) of 1.29 ± 1.65% (compared with pre-intake values) were observed in the treated group compared with the placebo control group of −0.01 ± 1.84%, respectively [51].